opmarq/devices/readme.md

 # Devices

-Dashboard that display devices data in realtime.
+A dashboard that display devices data in realtime.

 ## Features